caseyamcl/configula/README.md

 ## Using Symfony Config to define a configuration schema

-In some cases, you may wish to strictly control what configuration values are allowed and also validate those values.
+In some cases, you may wish to strictly control what configuration values are allowed and also validate those values when loading the configuration.
 The [Symfony Config Component](http://symfony.com/doc/current/components/config.html) provides an excellent mechanism for accomplishing this.

 First, include the Symfony Config Component library in your application: